ShelKuchena/alx-zero_day/README.md

-My  first readme is now up to date
+My read me is up to date